 NOTE: Ingredients shown below are for ONE coin purse.

 - Scraps or Two Fat Quarters (our choice) – one for the exterior and pleated accent, one for the lining; if you do not use Fat Quarters, you will need two coordinating cut pieces; the one for the exterior and pleating strip should be at least approximately 18″ x 22″

 - ¼ yard or scrap of low-loft batting; you need a 8″ x 12″ piece

-- One ready-made purse frame; we originally used an Everything Mary 5″ sew-on purse frame from Jo-Ann Fabric, but other approximate 5″ frames can work as well, such as the option we found recently at Amazon
+- One ready-made purse frame; we originally used an Everything Mary 5″ sew-on purse frame from Jo-Ann Fabric, but other approximate 5″ frames can work as well, such as this option we found recently online, using the search terms: 5″ and sew-on and purse frames

 - All purpose thread to match fabric